csaluski/cs-386-project/Interview Template.md

 3. What are your areas of study?

- 4. How often do you engage in searching for and reading scientific research papers?
+4. How often do you engage in searching for and reading scientific research paper?

+5. How could your research experince be improved?

 Live interview questions: